 - Oily-coated breeds, like Basset Hounds, may need a bath as often as once a week.

-- Breeds like Golden Retrievers, that have water-repellent coats with a lot of natural oils, should be bathed less often.
+- Breeds (like Golden Retrievers) with water-repellent coats with a lot of natural oils should be bathed less often.

 - Dogs with thick double coats, like the Alaskan Malamute, need fewer baths but a great deal of brushing.